 Counselling psychologists work with people to treat a wide range of issues, including helping them to manage difficult life events, such as bereavement and relationship difficulties.
-They also help people with mental health issues and disorders.
+They also help people with mental health problems and disorders.

 Psychology is the study of how people think and behave – a combination of science and practice.
 You'll examine a person's experience and explore underlying issues and develop strategies to cope and move forward, through a series of one-to-one sessions.

 Working within the NHS as a counselling psychologist, you'll work in general and psychiatric hospitals and GP surgeries.
 You may also work within:

 - public and private corporate institutions